aritrabiswas2004/novascript-source/BUILTINS.md

 > ```
 > ## How to Change?
 > Modify the `printFunction()` args by uncommenting the first line of the function and subsequently
-> comment the following line to turn off debug print.
+> comment the remainder of the function to turn off release print.

 ---